Essendon, Victoria: Sport

 Essendon is home of the Essendon Football Club (the Bombers), an Australian rules football club which is a member of the Australian Football League.
 Essendon is one of the most successful football teams in Australia, having won 16 premierships in the VFL/AFL.

 The Essendon District Football League is one of the most successful suburban football competitions in Melbourne and in the zone days, fed many players into elite level competition.

 Climate

+Essendon features a moderate oceanic climate (Cfb) with warm summers and cool, damp winters.
+It features 50.5 clear days annually—more than Melbourne CBD's 46 days.

 Other

-Essendon is the birthplace of the late conservationist and television personality Steve Irwin (best known as "The Crocodile Hunter") (1962–2006), and singer Judith Durham, whom both went to Essendon Primary School.
+Essendon is the birthplace of the singer Judith Durham, who went to Essendon Primary School.

 There are also several churches in Essendon, of various denominations.
 Baptist churches within the area including the Essendon Community Baptist Church, the International Baptist Church and the Aberfeldie Baptist Church.
 The closest mosque to Essendon is the Glenroy Sunnah Mosque.
 Ukrainian Autocephalous Orthodox Church in Diaspora is located in Buckley Street Essendon; nearby the Association of Ukrainians in Victoria (AUV) has its head office in Russell Street Essendon.